 Property and equipment are stated at cost, less accumulated depreciation.
-Depreciation of property and equipment is calculated using the straight-line method over the estimated useful lives of the assets.
+Depreciation and amortization of property and equipment is calculated using the straight-line method over the estimated useful lives of the assets.
 Significant replacements and improvements are capitalized, while maintenance and repairs, which do not improve or extend the life of the respective assets, are charged to expense as incurred.
 The estimated useful lives of the Company's respective assets are as follows:

-1 5 1 Estimated Useful Life

-Estinated Oseith Life
+Estillated Oseitii Elle

 Furniture 5 years

 Machinery and equipment 3-5 years

 Software 3 years

-Leasehold Improvements The shorter of the useful life of the leasehold
+Leasehold improvements The shorter of the useful life of the leasehold

 improvement or the remaining term of the

 lease

-Costs for capital assets not yet placed into service are capitalized as construction-in-progress and depreciated and amortized in accordance with the above guidelines once placed into service.
+Costs for capital assets not yet placed into service are capitalized as construction in progress and depreciated and amortized in accordance with the above guidelines once placed into service.
 Upon retirement or disposal of property and equipment, the cost and related accumulated depreciation and amortization are removed from the balance sheet and any gain or loss is reflected in the statement of operations.